-• contribute to ensuring that the company operates in accordance with the relevant legislation, regulations and internal guidelines for its activities, including the company's corporate values, its ethical guidelines and its guidelines for corporate social responsibility.
+• contribute to ensuring that the company operates in accordance with the relevant legislation, regulations and internal guidelines for its activities, including the company's guidelines etc. for how it integrates considerations related to stakeholders into its creation of value.

 The board of directors must form its own opinion on the company's internal controls, based on the information presented to the board.
 Reporting by executive management to the board of directors should give a balanced presentation of all risks of material significance, and of how the internal control system handles these risks.